admrwlns/admrwlns/README.md

 ### 🧠 About Me
 I'm passionate about building **intelligent, efficient, and human-centred software**.
-My journey began with a curiosity for how technology can bridge real-world gaps — from smart systems to creative digital experiences.
+My journey began with a curiosity for how technology can bridge real-world gaps all the way from smart systems to creative digital experiences.
 I believe that great engineering combines **innovation**, **precision**, and **purpose**.

 ---